Rate Caps

 DID YOU KNOW?

-Interest rate caps, interest rate spreads and participation rates exist so that indexed annuities can exist.
-Without them, investors would not have the ability to passively participate in positive markets with no downside risk.
+Interest rate caps, interest rate spreads and participation rates exist so that fixed index annuities can exist.
+Without them, investors would not be able to passively participate in positive markets with no downside risk.

 Step 1